What could be more soothing than watching a newborn baby sleep. Specially if that baby is your own!

 This is the time when the baby is properly fed and tucked in his crib with comfortable diapers and clothes.
 Try giving yourself the time you need.
 It will not only be beneficial for you but for your baby too.
 A physically and mentally healthy mother is all a baby needs.

-Are you thinking how on earth can you carry out your chores, relax or spend some quality time with your spouse when your little angel keeps on waking up from time to time, or sleeps at the wrong
+Are you thinking how on earth can you carry out your chores, relax or spend some quality time with your spouse when your little angel keeps on waking up from time to time?
+This leads us to an important question...

 In early days, babies have a bizarre sleep pattern.
 But once you make a routine, everything starts working according to the plan.
 What plan?
 The plan that your newborn baby has arrived to make life worth living for, and not to deprive you of sleep, in any way.

 Who does not love a sleeping baby?
 Check out the amazing articles (by clicking their respective links) in this section - they are all what you need to keep you going (and your baby sleeping)!

-After endless efforts to make your little one fall asleep, you may have noticed that your battery totally drains out!
+After endless efforts to make your little one fall asleep, you may have noticed that your battery totally drains out.
 Yes, the urges to cry without a reason and feeling (dark) blue serves as an indication of your low-battery.
 So what do you do now?
 Remember, a physically and mentally healthy mother is what your whole family needs - it's what you need.
 Sleep, relax, or just do anything you like - the cobwebs and dirty dishes can wait!

-Return from Newborn Baby Sleep to Homepage.
+Return from Newborn Baby Sleep training to Homepage.